Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

 Convergence theory of multilevel MGRIT is significantly more complicated than in the two-level setting\cite{Hessenthaler_etal_2020} and, so, rather than approximately minimizing a multilevel convergence estimate akin to what we did in the two-level case, we simply consider applying our previous two-level strategy in a recursive fashion.
 That is, if level $\ell$ uses a time-stepping operator $\Phi_{\ell}$, and coarsens by a factor of $m$, then the ideal time-stepping operator on level $\ell+1$, $\Psi_{\textrm{ideal}, \ell+1} := \Phi^m_{\ell}$, is approximated with linear least squares problem \eqref{eq:LSQ_1D_problem}.
 As previously, sparsity patterns of coarse-grid operators are selected by roughly choosing some subset of the locations of the largest non-zeros in the corresponding ideal coarse-grid operator.
 Again, we try to strike some balance between the overall convergence rate of the solver and the amount of fill-in of the coarse-grid operators.

-For the sake of brevity, we only show results for ERK$p$+U$p$, $p \in \{1,3,5\}$ since general conclusions about ERK2+U2 and ERK4+U4 can be made based on their two-level performance.
+For the sake of brevity, we only show results for ERK$p$+U$p$, $p \in \{1,3,5\}$.
 We have considered both V- and F-cycles using coarsening factors of both $m = 2$ and $m = 4$.
 However, only results for V-cycles using $m = 4$ coarsening are shown here because we found that this combination typically resulted in the fastest parallel solvers (see \S \ref{sec:parallel}).
 For the case of ERK1+U1, we coarsen down to a minimum of just four points on the coarsest grid in time, and for ERK3+U3 and ERK5+U5, we coarsen down to a minimum of eight points.

 The iteration counts for the resulting solvers are shown in Table \ref{tab:LSQ_multilevel} as a function of mesh resolution and number of grid levels.
 For all three discretizations, the solvers appear scalable with respect to the number of levels in the grid hierarchy and the mesh size, and they are very fast.
 We find that to obtain scalable solvers, the number of non-zeros in coarse-grid operators has to increase relative to that of the operator on the previous level.
-Similarly to the two-level case (see Figure \ref{fig:sparsity_pattern}), the amount of fill-in required decreases with increasing discretization order, as shown by the operator complexities also shown in the table.
+Similarly to the two-level case (see Figure \ref{fig:sparsity_pattern}), the amount of fill-in required decreases with increasing discretization order, as seen by the operator complexities also shown in the table.
 Importantly, the operator complexities converge to a constant as the number of levels is increased, which, when taken with the scalable iteration counts, indicates that the amount of work to solve a given problem is independent of the number of grid levels.

 To the best of our knowledge, this is the first time that scalable multilevel results have been obtained for the explicit discretization of any hyperbolic PDE using a realistic CFL fraction.
 For example, Howse et al.\cite{Howse_etal_2019} is the only other work to show multilevel MGRIT results (with spatial coarsening) for explicit discretizations of hyperbolic problems, yet results presented there were limited to first-order accuracy, used a smaller CFL fraction, and even with the use of F-cycles, were not scalable with respect to mesh size.
 Furthermore, convergence was slow, with on the order of 40 iterations required to reach convergence for the mesh sizes considered here.